-I have been obsessed with dressing my family in matching Halloween costumes for years.
+I’ve been obsessed with dressing my family in matching Halloween costumes for years.
 It all started with The Little Mermaid and since then we have done Grease, The Greatest Showman, and more!
-I love brainstorming ideas, planning, and getting us all together the day of.
-Going all out is really make makes Halloween so special to me.
-This year was no different.
-I had always dreamed of dressing my 3 girls up as the Sanderson Sisters but I was waiting for them to be a bit older.
-Well, this was finally the year and I couldn’t believe I was finally going to get the Hocus Pocus Family Halloween Costume I have always dreamed of.
+I love brainstorming ideas, planning, and getting us all together the day of Halloween.
+Going all out is what really make makes Halloween so special to me.
+This year was no different, as I had always dreamed of dressing my 3 girls up as the Sanderson Sisters.
+Been waiting for them to be a bit older and this was finally the year.
+Couldn’t believe I was finally going to get the Hocus Pocus Family Halloween Costume I have always dreamed of.

 Look at my sweet little Mary!
 This girl had so much fun bringing her character to life and all of us couldnt stop laughing the whole night at her accurate Mary faces.
-A couple of stitches in the back and some major hemming on the bottom made this dress come together.
-It was not perfect, but for one night of trick or treating, it worked.
+The Mary Hocus Pocus costume did take a couple of stitches in the back and some major hemming on the bottom.
+It was not perfect, but for one night of trick or treating it worked really well.

 This Billy Butcherson costume was really easy to put together.
-We started with the costume which was black pants he already owned and we just added the shirt and jacket.
-My husband had this old wig but I loved this Edward Scissorhand wig I found and thought it would have been perfect.
-The makeup was all done by my husband, isn’t he talented?
+We started with the base of the costume, which was black pants that we already owned.
+Next, we just added the renaissance style shirt and gothic jacket.
+My husband had this old wig that he manipulated to look the part.
+Did find this Edward Scissorhand wig and thought it would have been perfect.
+The makeup was all done by my husband.
 He used a mix of white and cream on his face with black accents to create the detail.

-For details on how I made the Spell Book visit this post.
+Special Find: For details on how we made Hocus Pocus Spell Book Brownies, visit this post.

 Really hope you enjoyed our Hocus Pocus family Halloween costume.
 Also hope this was helpful to your family when you are planning your own family Halloween costume this year.